Zero Trust Application Networking with Envoy Proxy

 Envoy is a highly performant and extensible proxy designed for distributed environments that is at the heart of modern edge gateway and service-mesh technology.
 Through a series of built-in filters, custom filters, integrations to external systems, and control-plane interactions, an Envoy powered data plane can be at the core of enabling zero-trust networking for your applications.

-Gloo, our API gateway and Service Mesh Hub are products built on Envoy as control planes for the edge/ingress and service mesh data planes within a single and across multiple clusters.
-Gloo enables teams to implement zero trust principles for traffic entering and exiting the application environment while Service Mesh Hub enables consistent configuration and policy of service-mesh clusters.
+Gloo Edge, our API gateway and Gloo Mesh are products built on Envoy as control planes for the edge/ingress and service mesh data planes within a single and across multiple clusters.
+Gloo Edge enables teams to implement zero trust principles for traffic entering and exiting the application environment while Gloo Mesh enables consistent configuration and policy of service mesh clusters.

-Now let’s review that list again with capabilities offered by Gloo and Service Mesh Hub with Envoy Proxy at the edge and within the cluster.
+Now let’s review that list again with capabilities offered by Gloo Edge and Gloo Mesh with Envoy Proxy at the edge and within the cluster.